-AN ACT OF WORSHIP begins with demonstrations against the ban in airports across the country, then moves to mosques, community centers, and homes, where the urgency to address Islamophobia is becoming more and more palpable.
-Our story depicts the everyday lives of Muslim women activists across the United States as they forge new ways to confront the current political climate.
-Our crew comprises Muslim-American filmmakers, giving viewers an authentic and earnest attempt to take the pulse of Muslim-American activism.
+AN ACT OF WORSHIP begins with demonstrations against the Travel ban in airports across the country, then moves to mosques, community centers, and homes, where the urgency to address Islamophobia is becoming increasingly palpable.
+Our story depicts the lives of Muslim women activists across the United States as they forge new ways to confront the current political climate.
+Our crew comprises Muslim-American filmmakers, giving viewers an authentic attempt to take the pulse of Muslim-American activism.

-The lives of these women paint a powerful, complex portrait of Muslim-American life and resistance.
-AN ACT OF WORSHIP provides an up-close look at a new generation’s attempt to take back control of its own narrative against the culmination of decades-long efforts to marginalize and criminalize Muslims in this country.
+The lives of these women paints a complex portrait of Muslim-American life and resistance.
+AN ACT OF WORSHIP provides an up-close look at a new generation’s attempt to take back control of its own narrative against the culmination of decades-long efforts to marginalize and criminalize Muslims in the US.